Native Butterfly Host Plants for the Willamette Valley

 Snowberries: Snowberry Checkerspot

-Thistles: Painted Lady, Mylitta Crescent
+Thistles: American Lady, Painted Lady, Mylitta Crescent

 Resources: